 3. Notice parties and witnesses to appear

-The Presbytery / Synod / General Assembly of
+The Presbytery / Synod / General Assembly of [name]

 Vs.

-Notice is hereby given that the Court of the Presbytery / Synod / General Assembly of
+Notice is hereby given that the Court of the Presbytery / Synod / General Assembly of [name] will meet at the following place at the following date and time (at least 7 days from the date of this notice):

 Place:

 Date:

 Time:

 As a member of this Church you are required to obey a notice or order to appear.
 Failure to do so without satisfactory explanation may be treated as an act of resistance against rightful authority, and the Court may remove you from membership of this Church.
 As the accused, removal from membership renders you subject to no further discipline.

 This notice was served on the parties in the following manner:

 (i) By hand:

 Signature Date

 The alleged offender refused to receive the notice.

 OR

 it may be sent

 (ii) By registered post or other mail system requiring acknowledgement of receipt (attach receipt)

-OR

-it may be sent
+OR it may be sent

 (iii) By courier if the courier asks for a receipt (attach courier receipt here)

 OR it may be sent

 (iv) By telefax (attach copy here)

 OR